In 1936 the Italian government made a successful application for hosting in Rome the next World Exhibition which was due

-Also the materials used in the EUR buildings remind visitors of Ancient Rome: for the columns of the building shown in the picture the architects used a green stone resembling cipollino, a marble very much in fashion in the IInd century (see the cipollino columns of the Temple of Annia Faustina - S. Lorenzo in Miranda).
+Also the materials used in the EUR buildings remind visitors of Ancient Rome: for the columns of the building shown in the picture the architects used a green stone resembling cipollino, a marble very much in fashion in the IInd century (see the cipollino columns of Tempio di Antonino e Faustina).

-The low dome of Palazzo dei Congressi is evocative of the Pantheon and the reference is more evident when the building is seen from the front (as in the image used as a background for this page).
-The photo of the rear view was taken on a summer Sunday when this part of EUR is almost deserted (if you wish to see the monuments of Rome on a summer Sunday morning click here).
+The low dome of Palazzo dei Congressi is evocative of that of Pantheon and the reference is more evident when the building is seen from the front (as in the image used as a background for this page).
+The photo of the rear view was taken on a summer Sunday when this part of EUR is almost empty (see some monuments of Rome in mid-August).

 This palace is decorated with vaguely Renaissance reliefs portraying allegories of the Italian Maritime Republics (the winged lion of Venice and St. George, protector of a Genoese maritime company).
-Its design can be associated to that of the Trajan's Markets..
+Its design can be associated to that of Mercati di Traiano.

-The church of EUR clearly descends from Michelangelo's plan for St. Peter's which was based on a Greek cross shape.
+The church of EUR clearly descends from the original plan for S. Pietro Nuovo which was based on a Greek cross shape.